 The contracting authority further defines the requirements for the proposals in the tender documents and invitation to tender.
 This may include requirements on works or service specifications, prices and additional information on the quality of services or works.
 Generally, the public authority will provide a rather extensive list of requirements for the tender.

 The selection of the successful tenderer has to be based on the evaluation criteria as provided by the public authority in the tender documents.
 Permissible criteria are price-only or a mix of price and quality criteria, and possibly also environmental or social criteria.
 In most PPP projects the public authority will use a mix of criteria and assess the tenders accordingly.

-After the selection of the successful tenderer the contracting authority has to notify the other tenderers of the envisaged award decision (see Section 134(1) GWB).
+After the selection of the successful tenderer, the contracting authority has to notify the other tenderers of the envisaged award decision (see Section 134(1) GWB).
 The public authority may conclude the contract with the successful tenderer 10 to 15 days after the submission of the notification – depending on the form used for the notification – unless a competitor has filed a complaint against the award with the competent procurement chamber.
 The procurement chamber for federal cases is the procurement chamber at the Federal Cartel Office in Bonn.
-The procurement chamber's decision can be appealed at the competent Higher Regional Court.
-The Higher Regional Court in Düsseldorf is competent for appeals in federal cases.
+The procurement chamber's decision can be appealed at the competent higher regional court.
+The Higher Regional Court of Dusseldorf is competent for appeals in federal cases.

 The scope of payment depends on the individual contract type.
-In PPP projects relating to the construction of a building, the payment may include components of the planning, construction, financing, operation stages and in some cases the transfer of real estate.
-The public authority will in these cases make regular payments to the private partner for the contract term.
+In PPP projects relating to the construction of a building, the payment may include components of the planning, construction, financing and operation stages and in some cases the transfer of real property.
+In these cases, the public authority will make regular payments to the private partner for the contract term.
 The contract, generally, splits up the payments with regard to the individual components.
-The agreements may contain provisions on inflation adjustments as common also for other long-term service agreements.
+The agreements may contain provisions on inflation adjustments, as is common also for other long-term service agreements.

 ii State guarantees